COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 What types of cancers are treated with proton therapy?

-Proton therapy is an effective treatment for many types of cancer, but most typically for solid tumors that have not spread to other parts of the body.
+Proton therapy is an effective treatment for many types of cancers, but most typically for solid tumors that have not spread to other parts of the body.

 See the types of cancers we treat at the New York Proton Center.